“Partnering For The Future” Capital Campaign

-At the completion of this successful fundraising campaign, the impact of these new services on reducing suffering, increasing quality of life and having a positive change on the bottom-line will be dramatic.
+To date, the Foundation has raised $6,028,585.00 for the Partnering for the Future Capital Campaign.
+The impact of these new services on reducing suffering, increasing quality of life and having a positive change on the bottom-line will be dramatic.

 If you have any questions about this project please contact Steph Everett, the foundation director at (701) 628-1405, by email at email@example.com or check out our Capital Campaign Brochure.

 - Current Construction of CT Scanning, Emergency Room Additions and Enclosed Ambulance Bay